hailam/genfile/README.md

 `genfile` is a command-line utility written in Go to generate placeholder files of various formats with a precise target size.
 It's useful for testing scenarios that require files of specific sizes or types without needing actual meaningful content.

-The tool leverages a Hexagonal Architecture pattern to separate core logic from external concerns like the CLI interface and specific file format generation details.

 ## Features

 - **Exact Sizing:** Generates files that match the requested size byte-for-byte using format-specific padding techniques.